SainsburyWellcomeCentre/aeon_docs/src/contributor/index.md

 [link text](aeon-docs-github:issues/1)
 ```

-If it is not yet defined and you have multiple external URLs pointing to the same base URL, you will need to [add the URL scheme](myst-parser:syntax/cross-referencing#customising-external-url-resolution) to `myst_url_schemes` in `src/conf.py`.
+If it is not yet defined and you have multiple external URLs pointing to the same base URL, you will need to [add the URL scheme](myst-parser:syntax/cross-referencing.html#customising-external-url-resolution) to `myst_url_schemes` in `src/conf.py`.

 #### Updating the API reference
-...
+The [API reference](target-api-reference) is auto-generated as part of the documentation build process.

+##### `aeon_mecha`
+For the `aeon_mecha` Python package, the `make_mecha_doctree.py` script generates the `src/reference/api/mecha.rst` file containing the list of modules to be included in the [API reference](target-mecha-reference).
+The [sphinx-autodoc](sphinx-doc:extensions/autodoc.html) and [sphinx-autosummary](sphinx-doc:extensions/autosummary.html) extensions are then used to generate the API reference pages for each module listed in `mecha.rst`, based on the docstrings in the source code.
+By default, all modules are documented.
+If you wish to exclude a module from the API reference, you can add it to the `ignore_modules` list in the `make_mecha_doctree.py` script.

+##### `aeon_acquisition`
+For the `aeon_acquisition` Bonsai package, the `make_acquisition_doctree.py` script first calls [`docfx`](https://dotnet.github.io/docfx/index.html) to generate the API reference pages for each module as Markdown files in `src/reference/api/acquisition/`, and the table of contents (TOC) in the `src/reference/api/acquisition/toc.yml` file.
+This TOC is then used to generate the `src/reference/api/acquisition.rst` file containing the list of modules to be included in the [API reference](target-acquisition-reference).

 ### Building the documentation locally
 Create a `conda` environment with the required dependencies and activate it: